How to Start Playing Mahjong Online (Step-by-Step)

 Here’s how I usually get people into online mahjong when they ask me:

-- Pick a platform.
-I always recommend PlayMahjong.io for absolute beginners and I Love Mahj for those learning American style.
+1. Pick a platform.
+I always recommend PlayMahjong.io for absolute beginners and I Love Mahj for anyone learning American Mahjong (the NMJL version most popular in the U.S.).
+It’s the best way to learn real rules, practice with AI, and play friendly games online.

 And don’t stress – losing a few games is part of the charm.
 I’ve been playing for years and I still mess up a hand or two every now and then.